 SCE and SDG&E will respond to technical data requests or requests for meetings sent by the Implementers to the lead and non-lead IOUs, and support the Program in responding to CPUC data requests by providing IOU-specific information available neither to PG&E nor Implementers.

-The Statewide coordination is structured to streamline the administration costs while maintaining the needed support for the advocacy subprograms.
+The statewide coordination is structured to streamline the administration costs while maintaining the needed support for the advocacy subprograms.

 Program Design and Best Practices